ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 an average throughput of 1000 quota-units per second.
-If the service cannot handle such load, it should return either a lower ~RateLimit-Remaining` value or an higher `RateLimit-Reset` value.
+If the service cannot handle such load, it should return either a lower ~RateLimit-Remaining` value or a higher `RateLimit-Reset` value.

 ## Denial of Service